Skip to main content

 In this article, we’re going to give you our advice when it comes to exercising post-surgery: what we recommend, what we would advise against, and how to safely get started without interrupting the healing process of your hair transplant.

 Can I exercise after a hair transplant?
+Why not?

-At KSL Clinic, we advise our clients to wait at least 14 days before beginning any form of exercise, which means no heavy lifting or strenuous exercise too.
+At KSL Clinic, we advise our patients to wait at least 14 days before beginning any form of exercise, which means no heavy lifting or strenuous exercise too.
 The reason for this is that exercising after a hair transplant can increase the likelihood of the following complications occurring:

-Sweat-induced scalp irritation
+1. Sweat-induced scalp irritation

 When you exercise, you’re likely to sweat, and sweating is going to increase the chances of irritating your scalp.
 Don’t forget that your incisions are small little wounds on your scalp, so sweating is going to increase your chances of irritating the wounds and prolonging the healing process.

-Infection
+2. Infection

 If you go to a gym during the healing process, you’re likely to encounter dirt, bacteria, and other nasty germs that can end up causing an infection in one (or more) of your hair grafts.
 Gyms aren’t exactly the cleanest of places – especially if you’re lying down to do mat work and your head ends up touching the floor.
 If you develop an infection, it’s going to end up prolonging your healing process, and even potentially dislodging several of your hair grafts.

-Dislodging hair grafts
+3. Dislodging hair grafts

 In the first few days following your hair transplant, you’re going to want to limit excessive movements as much as possible.
 Hair grafts are incredibly delicate and can be dislodged much more easily than you might imagine: jumping, running, or doing high-intensity movements will only increase your chances of dislodging your hair grafts and negatively impacting the final outcome of your results.

-Straining during movements
+4. Straining during movements

 You may think that doing small or slow movements (such as weight-lifting) might be better than jumping or performing cardio, but this simply isn’t true.
 When you perform weight-lifting movements or even muscular exercises such as squats and lunges, your body naturally strains to support itself during the movement.
 When you strain, you increase pressure in your head – this can lead to your hair grafts literally popping out and becoming dislodged.